 Which ingredients are showing some promise and what technologies are on the rise?
 How can sugar be replaced with alternative sweeteners derived from nutrients in plant-based side streams?
 Can plant-derived protein be developed to optimise their nutritional value and technical performance in products?
 Are free-from foods increasing in demand in consumers’ search for health and well-being, even if they don’t suffer from an allergy?
 Is it possible to share the story of your product in a manner that will resonate with consumers who crave the best from both worlds – health and indulgence?

-These are some of the questions that our expert speakers, Stefano Renzetti from Wageningen UR, Julian Mellentin from New Nutrition Business, Richard Charpentier from Baking Innovation and Tiia Morsky from Campden BRI, discuss during this webinar.
+These are some of the questions that our expert speakers, Stefano Renzetti from Wageningen UR, Julian Mellentin from New Nutrition Business, Richard Charpentier from Baking Innovation and Tiia Morsky from Campden BRI, tackle during this webinar.
+Join us to learn more about some of the latest trends, most promising ingredients and technological developments within the Bakery and Snacks sector.

 Kinga Wojcicka-Swiderska, Senior Content Producer, Fi Global